pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Delete a CIM class (CLASSNAME argument) in a CIM namespace (--namespace option).
 If no namespace was specified, the default namespace of the connection is used.

-      If the class has subclasses, the command is rejected.

       If the class has instances, the command is rejected, unless the --include-instances option is specified, in which case the instances are also deleted.

+      If other classes in that namespace depend on the class to be deleted, the command is rejected.
+Dependencies that are considered for this purpose are subclasses, referencing classes and embedding classes (EmbeddedInstance qualifier only).

       WARNING: Deletion of instances will cause the removal of corresponding resources in the managed environment (i.e. in the real world).
 Some instances may not be deletable.